This is the featured image of the Processing Vocals in SoundBridge blog article.

 Add Stereo Width

-Play with Panning
+Play With Panning

-In addition, disable the snap function in SoundBridge’s transport bar and zoom in by holding CTRL and scrolling.
-Then, drag the second vocal take slightly to left – enough to avoid phasing but not too much (See Blog: Phase and Phasing).
+Now, we have two channels with the same vocal.
+Next, pan the first channel to the left (50%) and the second to the right (80 %).
+In addition, turn off the snap function in SoundBridge's transport bar and zoom in by holding CTRL and scrolling.
+Then, drag the second vocal take slightly to the left - enough to avoid phasing but not too much (See Blog: Phase and Phasing).
 It should still sound like one take.
+After completing this step, our vocal will look and sound like this :

-Vocal – Duplicated, Panned and widened
+Vocal - Duplicated, Panned, and widened

-Keep Organized with Grouping
+Keep Organized by Grouping

 Vocal - With Reverb